patzm/plex-music-rating-sync/README.md

   --sync               Selects which items to sync: one or more of: tracks, playlists [default is tracks] --log LOG            Sets the logging level
   --passwd PASSWD      The password for the plex user.
 NOT RECOMMENDED TO USE!
+  --token TOKEN        Plex API token.
+See https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ for information on how to find your token
   --player PLAYER      Media player to synchronize with Plex [default is MediaMonkey]
 ```
 Start the synchronization: